 We also carry out repairs, strengthening, alterations or extensions to existing bellframes.

 Our change ringing fittings are produced to both modern and traditional designs, and are made from the finest available materials.
 We also carry out repairs to existing fittings as necessary.

 New ringing fittings include:

 Headstocks - We supply both conventional and canon-retaining headstocks made from steel, cast iron or hardwood.
-Our conventional headstocks are fitted with clapper adjustment screws for the setting and maintaining of even striking.
+Details of our headstocks are listed below:

 Bell Wheels - Existing bell wheels can be restored or re-rimmed.
 Our new bell wheels are made from finest quality hardwood.
 All fixings used in our wheels are of stainless steel.

 A bell wheel being re-rimmed with all new hardwood soling, shrouds and stainless steel fixings.

 Main Axis Bearings - High quality self-aligning ball or roller bearings, in cast iron housings, are fitted to all of our installations.
 Our brands include SKF, RHP, FAG and Timken.
 Existing bearings can be serviced or refurbished.